Kentico/Home/README.md

 * List of [Kentico Xperience open-source projects](https://github.com/topics/kentico-xperience).

+> Previous versions (until version 12) of this product were named Kentico EMS, to see related repositories for these version see [kentico-ems](https://github.com/topics/kentico-ems) topic.

 ## Resources

 ℹ️ Are you feeling lost in the stack of developer resources?